pointfreeco/swift-tagged/README.md

 }
 ```

-We've now distinguished `User.Email` and `User.Address` at the cost of an extra line and type, but things are documented very explicitly.
+We've now distinguished `User.Email` and `User.Address` at the cost of an extra line per type, but things are documented very explicitly.

-If we want to save a line, we can take advantage of the fact that tuple labels are encoded in the type system and can be used to differentiate two seemingly equivalent tuple types.
+If we want to save this extra line, we could instead take advantage of the fact that tuple labels are encoded in the type system and can be used to differentiate two seemingly equivalent tuple types.

 ``` swift
 struct User {